Featured image of post Automating OWASP Top Ten Scan Reports in Azure DevOps

 Converting ZAP Results to NUnit Format

-While the XML report is comprehensive, integrating its results into your pipeline can be tricky.
-To make this integration seamless, we’ll transform the ZAP results into NUnit format.
-NUnit is widely supported by CI/CD tools and allows for easy visualization of test outcomes.
+While the XML report is detailed, integrating its results into your pipeline can still be awkward.
+To make that easier, we’ll transform the ZAP results into NUnit format.
+NUnit is widely supported by CI/CD tools and makes test outcomes easier to inspect.

 In addition, we are only interested in the Top Ten OWASP Vulnerabilities, so this step also filters outcomes by the Top 10 categories.